- What We Do

 - Donate to POST

 Looking for a family-friendly outdoor activity?
 Join us for the Bair Island Walking Tour!
-You can take a 1-mile walk and learn about the history of Bair Island as well as what species live there, or you can do a longer ~2 mile walk and just enjoy the scenery.
+Beat the heat of the summer day and join us for a docent-led 1.5 mile walk through Bair Island.
+You’ll learn about the history of this protected space, information about the species that live there, and what you can do to contribute.

 Sign up below!
 On the day of the event, we will split into two groups.
 Please note that there are no dogs allowed at the preserve and that all minors must be accompanied by a parent or guardian.